Daantie/art-of-questions-java/README.md

 There are two flavours of this workshop.
 Choose the Python approach, if you want more features and a vibrant ecosystem.
 Or choose the Java approach, if you are more comfortable with Java.
 Both languages work for this workshop.

-Java is this repository, you can find the python edition here:
+This is the Java repository for the workshop, you can find the python edition here:
 [Art of Questions - Python](https://github.com/jettro/art-of-questions)

 ## Setup the repository
-This repository makes use of Maven and Java 17, so make sure your system/environment is able to work with those.
+This repository makes use of Maven (for dependency management) and Java 17, so make sure your system/environment is able to work with those.

 We are integrating with a number of other tools and services.
 For that, we need some API keys.
 These should be added as environment variables, so they won't end up in your code repository.
-You can add them in your IDE run configuration, or you can check this page if you want to add them in your bash environment: https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html
+You can add them in your IDE run configuration, or you can check this page if you need to add them to your system environment variables: https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html

 The environment variables we need for this workshop are as follows:
 - OPENAI_API_KEY